-CONNECT-IF-EXISTS
+Variable CONNECT-IF-EXISTS

-A valid argument to the if-exists parameter of connect, that is, one of :new, :warn-new, :error, :warn-old, :old, .
+A valid argument to the if-exists parameter of connect, i.e. one of :new, :warn-new, :error, :warn-old, :old.

 :error

 The value of this variable is used in calls to connect as the default value of the if-exists parameter.
 See connect for the semantics of the valid values for this variable.